SerialSniffyHeck3r/disguised-exe-study/README.md

 Somewhere out there, a *platform* started re-releasing classic games through a proprietary launcher.
 The launcher wasn’t just a convenience layer—it acted as a **gatekeeper**.
 Even though the actual game files were downloaded locally, **you couldn’t run the `.exe` directly**.
-The launcher checked your credentials, something like some form of 'payment flag' of that specific account, and only then would it start the game.
+The launcher checked your credentials - something like some form of 'flag' - of that specific account, and only then would it start the game.

 Fair enough.
 But that’s where the mystery began.